KKarani1/MongoDBFinder/README.md

   * Next, go to https://www.mongodb.com/
   * login to mongodb, find the cluster you want to connect to, and click connect
   * click "Connect with the mongo shell"
-  * click on the copy text icon on step number 3 (the icon will turn into a green check mark).
+  * click on the copy text icon on step number 3 (the icon will turn into a green check mark)
   * Next, go back to the batch file, and paste the connection string into the space where "mongo "mongodb+srv://cluster0.XXXXX.mongodb.net/myFirstDatabase" --username XXXXXXXX" was
   * Now save the file (file > save) and close it.
   * If you want, you can move "MongoDBFast_github.bat" to your desktop.
-This is optional.
+This is optional
   * Double click on "MongoDBFast_github.bat" and enter in your password
   * Congrats!
-You have finally connected to your MongoDB cluster with Mongo Shell.
+You have finally connected to your MongoDB cluster with Mongo Shell
-  * Now and forever onwards, you can just double click this file and enter your password to reconnect.
+  * Now and forever onwards, you can just double click this file and enter your password to reconnect
   * **Limitations: you can't delete MongoDB shell download files and you can't move the MongoDB shell download**